ckchew8/getting_and_cleaning_data/README.md

 * A new tab (in Rstudio) should automatically appear with the heading "validate_data" without quotes depicting the contents of the tidy data which complies to all the principles discussed in the class:
  1)  Each column represents a variable and each row is used to hold the value of each observation.
  2)  The variable names should not consists of any symbols such as "-", "(", ")" & "." without quotes and should have lower casing.
-3) In addition, the variable names should hold meaningful names.
+3) In addition, variable names should hold meaningful & descriptive names for all column names/variables.
+4) The "activity" column is a factor and each observation is descriptive denoted with the character activity labels instead of numerical values.

 ## Afterword:
 Thank you for your time and effort for reading this document, any feedback for further improvement are greatly appreciated!:) Hope we've gained something along the process and cheers to having completed the task!:)